ShipingGe/AVEL/README.md

 # MAML
-Code for our MM'23 paper "Learning Event-Specific Localization Preferences for Audio-Visual Event Localization"
+Code for our MM'23 paper "Learning Event-Specific Localization Preferences for Audio-Visual Event Localization".
+Code will be released soon.